spsforks/ziglang-zig-wiki/Troubleshooting-Build-Issues.md

 ## Still not working?

-If you are failing at the last stage ```[99%] Building self-hosted component /PATHTOZIG/zig/build/zig1.o```, make sure you have enough memory, as the process can take more 10Gib of memory.
+If you are failing at the last stage ```[99%] Building self-hosted component /PATHTOZIG/zig/build/zig1.o```, make sure you have enough memory, as the process can take more than 10Gib of memory.

 Log on to one of the [[Community]] spaces and ask for help.